OpenShot/openshot-qt/doc/profiles.rst

 Profile List
 ------------

-OpenShot includes a large list of common profiles.
+OpenShot includes over 400 built-in video profiles.
+These profiles match the most common video project sizes and frame rates used around the world.
+It is recommended to edit your project using the same profile as you intend to export.
+You can also edit your project with different profiles which match your target aspect ratio, for example: all ``16:9`` profiles are generally compatible with each other.
+Sometimes it can be useful to edit a project in a lower resolution profile, and export in a higher resolution profile.
+A full list of profiles is provided below.

-Definitions
+Profile Definitions
-^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

-- **Profile Name**: This is a short, friendly name for a video profile (FHD 1080p 30 fps, for example)
+- **Profile Name**: Short, friendly name for a video profile (e.g., FHD 1080p 30 fps)
 - **FPS**: Frames Per Second
-- **DAR**: Display Aspect Ratio (i.e. 1920:1080 reduces to 16:9 aspect ratio)
+- **DAR**: Display Aspect Ratio (e.g., 1920:1080 becomes 16:9)
-- **SAR**: Sample Aspect Ratio (i.e. 1:1 ratio == square pixel, 2:1 horizontal rectangular pixel).
+- **SAR**: Sample Aspect Ratio (e.g., 1:1 square pixel, 2:1 horizontal rectangular pixel).
 The SAR directly affects the display aspect ratio.
-For example, a 4:3 video can be displayed as 16:9, if it uses rectangular pixels.
-However, rectangular pixels will cause the final display width to be adjusted.
+For instance, a 4:3 video can be displayed as 16:9 using rectangular pixels.
+Non-square pixels adjust the final display width.
-- **PAR**: Pixel Aspect Ratio (identical to SAR - but some people prefer this term instead)
+- **PAR**: Pixel Aspect Ratio (identical to SAR)
-- **SAR Adjusted Width**: This is the width of the final display image, taking SAR (i.e. non-square pixels) into account
+- **SAR Adjusted Width**: Final display width considering SAR
-- **Interlaced**: Display alternating lines of the video image (odd lines, even lines), mostly used by analog broadcasting
+- **Interlaced**: Alternating odd and even lines, used in analog broadcasting
-- **NTSC**: NTSC is an analog TV color system used mostly in America (usually 29.97 fps)
+- **NTSC**: Analog TV system in America (usually 29.97 fps)
-- **PAL**: PAL is an analog TV color system used in Europe, Australia, and much of the rest of the world (usually 25 fps)
+- **PAL**: Analog TV system in Europe, Australia, and much of the world (usually 25 fps)
 - **UHD**: Ultra High Definition
 - **QHD**: Quad High Definition
 - **FHD**: Full High Definition
-- **HD**: High Definition (usually defined as any resolution at equal or greater than 1280x720 pixels)
+- **HD**: High Definition (equal or greater than 1280x720 pixels)
-- **SD**: Standard Definition (usually defined as any resolution smaller than 1280x720 pixels)
+- **SD**: Standard Definition (smaller than 1280x720 pixels)

 .. table::
-   :widths: 100
+   :widths: 60 5 5 5 5 5 14 20

    =============================================  ======  ======  ======  ======  ======  ==========  ==================
    Profile Name                                   Width   Height  FPS     DAR     SAR     Interlaced  SAR Adjusted Width